FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/quantization-layer-details.md

 -   For full INT8 quantization i.e. when the embedded device does not support any floating point multiplies use $Y_q$

--   For partial INT8 quantization i.e. you want the the activations to be in float but weights and integer multiplies to be done in/ saved as INT8 use the equation for $Y$.
+-   For partial INT8 quantization i.e. you want the activations to be in float but weights and integer multiplies to be done in/ saved as INT8 use the equation for $Y$.

 # Why Exactly Does Floating Point Slow Things Down?